fatalaijon/gorilla-game/README.md

 python3 monkey_game.py
 ```

-The goal is to throw a banana that hits the other gorilla.
+**Goal:** throw a banana that hits the other gorilla.

 Use the Up & Down arrow keys to change the angle of banana toss; +/- keys to change the speed of banana toss.
 Press SPACE key to toss a banana.
-Alternatively, you can press buttons at the bottom of window for these actions.
+Alternatively, press buttons at the bottom of window for these actions.

 The game remembers each player's previously selected banana speed and angle.

 ## Customize the Game

 You can easily customize the game by changing the values of some constants.
-The files contain comments describing the meaning of the constants.

 * Want a bigger canvas or more gravity?
 Edit `game_constants.py`.
 * Want different building colors and heights?
 Edit the constants in `building.py`.

+Comments in the files describe the meaning of the constants.

 ## Changes to Starter Code